 "Oh, Lyte, I'm just Minka."
-She glanced aside at Geneve, who looked up from a desk nearby.
-Minka went on, "Ryal has sent for Wyeth, because Peri is claiming that he-abandoned their common-law marriage."
+She glanced aside at Geneve working at a desk nearby, who looked up.
+"Ryal has sent for Wyeth, because Peri is claiming that he-abandoned their common-law marriage."
 She and Lyte looked at Geneve, whose face had drained white.
 "Ryal says he doubts her claim, but she is entitled to a hearing, and Wyeth must come now."